CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/getting-started.md

 - **Copilot Studio:** Facilitates user interaction by connecting to Azure AI Search for Q&A and other workflows.
 It provides an intuitive interface for leveraging indexed data and AI capabilities in real-time.

-- **Zendesk:** Manages support and exception workflows by exposing ticket‑creation and incident‑management APIs.
-The Copilot Studio agent invokes Zendesk actions to automatically open, update, and track service tickets based on user requests or operational alerts.
+- **Freshworks:** Manages support and exception workflows by exposing ticket‑creation and incident‑management APIs.
+The Copilot Studio agent invokes Freshworks actions to automatically open, update, and track service tickets based on user requests or operational alerts.

 - **Dataverse:** Acts as the centralized, low‑code data backend for transactional records.
 It stores order entries, inventory updates, and other structured data; the Copilot Studio agent uses Dataverse actions to create, read, update, and delete records as part of automated store‑operations workflows.